ez-krk/whitehat/app/articles/docs/en/protocol/approve.md

 ---
 id: protocol-approve
 title: approve
-description: instructions to approve a vulnerability or exploit
+description: approve a vulnerability or exploit
 ---

-## instructions to approve a vulnerability or exploit
+## approve a vulnerability or exploit

 they're not the same instructions, but share a similar user experience.